Ardent-7322/go-eccomerce-app/README.md

 # Go E-Commerce Backend

 A modular monolithic e-commerce backend built with **Go**, designed for real-world production use.
-The application supports authentication, product management, cart & orders, payments via Stripe, and is deployed on **AWS Elastic Beanstalk**.
+The application supports authentication, product management, cart & orders, payments via **Stripe**, and is deployed on **AWS Elastic Beanstalk**.

-🔗 Live Backend URL:
+🔗 **Live Backend API**
 http://go-ecommerce-app.ap-south-1.elasticbeanstalk.com/

-🔗 Live URL:
+🔗 **Live link**
 https://example-frontend-demo-link.com

+> A frontend page integrated with backend APIs and used for end-to-end testing.

 ---

 ## Features

-- User authentication & authorization (JWT based)
+- User authentication & authorization (JWT-based)
 - Product & category management
 - Cart and order management
 - Secure payment integration using **Stripe**
-- Modular monolithic architecture (clean separation of concerns)
+- Modular monolithic architecture with clear separation of concerns
 - RESTful APIs
 - Environment-based configuration
-- Production deployment on AWS Elastic Beanstalk
+- Production deployment on **AWS Elastic Beanstalk**
+- Automated CI/CD using **GitHub Actions**

 ---

 ## Architecture

-This project follows a **modular monolithic architecture**, where each domain is isolated into its own module while running as a single deployable unit.
+This project follows a **modular monolithic architecture**, where each domain is isolated into its own module while running as a single deployable service.

-**Core Modules**
+### Core Modules
 - Auth / Users
 - Products & Categories
 - Cart & Orders
 - Payments
 - Configuration & Middleware

-The architecture allows:
+### Design Benefits
 - Clear domain boundaries
+- Easier maintenance and testing
-- Easy migration to microservices in the future
+- Straightforward migration path to microservices if needed
-- Simple deployment & scaling
+- Simple deployment and scaling

-_(Architecture diagrams included in `/docs` folder)_
+(Architecture diagrams are included in the `/docs` directory.)

 ---